buenos-nachos/time-sync/README.md

 // The ReadonlyDate class is fully assignable to the native date class, to
 // maximize interoperability with existing JavaScript libraries.
 Any function
-// that takes a native date as input works with onUpdate out of the box function displayYear(date: Date): void {
+// that takes a native date as input works with onUpdate out of the box.
+The
+// ReadonlyClass also works with function displayYear(date: Date): void {
+	// When used with TimeSync's onUpdate property, both of these runtime
+	// checks will evaluate to true
+	if (date instanceof ReadonlyDate) {
+		console.log("Received ReadonlyDate at runtime");
+	}
+	if (date instanceof Date) {
 		console.log(`The year is ${newDate.getYear()}`);
 	}
+}

 const unsubscribe3 = sync.subscribe({
 	// This lets a subscriber "passively" subscribe to the TimeSync.
 It does not
 	// trigger updates on its own, but it can be notified when other subscribers
 	// change so that it can be "kept in the loop".
+If all subscribers use this
+	// interval, no updates will ever be dispatched.
 	targetRefreshIntervalMs: refreshRates.idle,
 	onUpdate: displayYear,
 });